eduardodsl/dio-live-serverless-project/README.md

 # Dio Live Serverless Project

-This is a project for the DIO Bootcamp challenge on itegrating the following AWS services:
+This is a project for the DIO Bootcamp challenge on integrating the following AWS services:

 * DynamoDB;
 * CloudFront;